thegetty/terracottas/source/views/discussion/discussion-a.md

     stelae; see examples in M. Comstock and C. C. Vermeule, *Sculpture in Stone: The Greek, Roman and Etruscan Collection of the Museum of Fine Arts, Boston* (Boston, 1976), nos.
 66, 67, 72.
-On the presence of Sirens performing music in funerary contexts, see <span class="smcaps">Beschi 1991</span>, p.
+On the presence of sirens performing music in funerary contexts, see <span class="smcaps">Beschi 1991</span>, p.
 40. Also
     <span class="smcaps">Leclercq-Marx 1997</span>,
     pp. 36–40; <span